 1. Medical Bills

-All the medical bills related to your injury are typically covered by workers’ compensation insurance.
+All the medical bills related to your injury are typically covered by workers’ comp insurance.
 This includes not only the bills for the initial doctor’s visit when you are injured, but also bills for prescriptions of medications or medical devices, like braces, crutches, wheelchairs, or other items.

-Your workers’ compensation insurer keeps a list of medical providers.
+Your insurer keeps a list of medical providers.
 Generally speaking, the insurer will select the physician who will be authorized to treat you.
 However, you may request a second opinion from another qualified physician, and you can also request a change of physician.
 If the insurance carrier refuses to let you change your physician, you can work with your lawyer to petition the Industrial Commission to let you change doctors.

 2. Disability Benefits

-If you are out of work due to your injury for more than seven days, workers’ compensation will help compensate you by paying two-thirds (66.67%) of your gross average weekly wage up to a maximum amount.
+If you are out of work due to your injury for more than seven days, workers disability benefits compensation will help compensate you by paying two-thirds (66.67%) of your gross average weekly wage up to a maximum amount.
 If you are out of work for more than 21 days, you will receive benefits to cover the first seven days you were out of work.
 These benefits are not taxed.
 You may receive disability benefits for a maximum of 500 weeks for so long as your doctor keeps you out of work or your employer cannot accommodate light duty restrictions.
 There is an exception to the 500-week cap that will allow for disability benefits to continue that you can discuss with an attorney.

 Additional benefits are available for workers who suffer permanent injuries to one or more parts of the body, as well as for workers who are deemed “totally and permanently disabled.”
 Benefits for “totally and permanently disabled” workers include disability payments and coverage of future medical expenses.